 There are several ways that you can try to safely warm up a baby bunny to the point it can be returned to the warmth of the nest box, its siblings, and mother.
 Unlike cats or dogs, rabbits do not retrieve or transport their young.
 Without human intervention, there is no way the furless baby bunny can get back into the nest box.
 It will surely die if left alone.

-If the bunny is cool or cold to the touch, do not immediately assume that it is dead.
+If the kit is cool or cold to the touch, do not immediately assume that it is dead.
 Kits will become very still when their temperature drops to preserve energy, which keeps them alive as long as possible.

 Use Body Warmth

-There are a few things that you can do to warm up baby bunnies.
 The first thing you can do, which requires no preparation, is to place the kit under your shirt up against your warm skin.
 The baby should begin to warm up immediately.
 You may even feel its feet starting to move.

 Try a Heating Pad